sinninga/glass-website/README.md

 **Icicle**
 -
-A responsive, user-friendly design with an innovative theme for a travel website dashboard.
+A responsive, user-friendly design with an innovative theme for a travel website dashboard
 ![Screenshot from 2023-08-05 16-54-25](https://github.com/sinninga/glass-website/assets/36636887/c2753c24-6953-4de8-886b-bf42e758004f)

 **Built With**